What is an API?

 First, what's an interface?

-What's it have to do with programming?
+What's that have to do with programming?

 Programming languages have their own interfaces that provide layers of abstraction too.
-Code is often organized into classes and modules, and then select pieces of the code are marked as "public" or "exported" to let you know those are the ones that are safe to use.
+Code is organized into classes and modules, and then select pieces of the code are marked as "public" or "exported" to let you know those are the ones that are safe to use.

 public class Person